Michael M Insurance Blog

 Medical Part B-

-Medicare Part B comes with a minimum premium of $164.90 which will automatically be deducted from your Social Security in addition to any payroll deductions for the company plan.
+Medicare Part B comes with a minimum premium of $174.70(Income tested, some individuals will pay more-see IRMAA) which will automatically be deducted from your Social Security if collecting.
+If not collecting you will receive a bill for 3 months of premium(Monthly checking account deductions can be set up through Medicare.gov).
 Prior to this happening it’s a good idea to complete a comparison between your existing employer coverage and Medicare.
-If the employer coverage better serves you then it will be necessary to disenroll from Medicare Part B canceling out the premium and keeping Part A only until retirement or when the employer insurance is no longer the better option.
+If the employer has over 20 employees and coverage better serves you then you could delay signing up for Medicare Part B and having Part A only until retirement or when the employer insurance is no longer the better option.
 When that time comes the individual will complete a Medicare Part B Application(CMS-40B) and Employer Verification Form(CMS-L564/R297).
 This serves as proof that you had creditable coverage to avoid a Part B Late Enrollment Penalty.

 Health Savings Account(HSA)-